We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Author Elaine Aron, PhD, identifies as a highly sensitive person (HSP) and has been researching sensitivity for 20 years.
 She authored “The Highly Sensitive Person: How to Thrive When the World Overwhelms You” and its subsequent counterparts, “The Highly Sensitive Person in Love” and “The Highly Sensitive Child.”
 While HSP sounds like buzzy therapy speak or an outlier in mental health, Aron says 15 to 20 percent of the population are highly sensitive.

 HSPs can feel overwhelmed by their physical surroundings like bright lights, crowded spaces, blaring sounds, and strong smells.
-They may avoid violent films out of a fear of feeling too much, feel flustered by a busy schedule, and find themselves drained after too much socialization.
+They may avoid violent films out of fear of feeling too much, feel flustered by a busy schedule, and find themselves drained after too much socialization.

 While HSPs are often overstimulated, it isn’t all bad.
 Aron finds that they notice the minute details that add beauty and color to life.
 She feels sensitive people have the unusual ability to sense subtleties, avoid errors, and concentrate deeply.
 Aron uses case studies, self-tests, and exercises to help readers cope with their overarousal and overcome social discomfort.
 Rejoice in your sensitivity by using “The Highly Sensitive Person” to understand yourself and how this special trait impacts your personal life, love, and career.